-- 7.4.2 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank of India to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 7.4.3 UCBs may take adequate steps to develop expertise in this area by training staff in project appraisal in the area of activity.
-It has to be ensured that the staff concerned is well aware of the requirements of the industry and remain in tune with the latest developments so that the higher standards of project appraisal can be maintained before extending the working capital finance to Information Technology and software industries. - 7.5 Advances against pledge of Gold / Silver Ornaments - 7.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against gold / silver ornaments, UCBs are advised to observe the safeguards as detailed in Annex-6.

-7.5.2 Bullet Repayment

-With effect from October 30, 2014 the quantum of loans against gold ornaments that could be granted under the bullet repayment scheme with the approval of their bank's Board has been enhanced from ₹1 lakh to ₹2 lakh subject to the following guidelines:
+- 7.4 Working Capital Finance to Information Technology and Software Industry - 7.4.1 In order to bring about uniformity in approach, Reserve Bank of India has formulated guidelines for information of UCBs, on various aspects of lending to information technology and software industry to facilitate free flow of credit.
+The same were enclosed to our circular UBD.No.DS.SUB.No.4/13.05.00/98-99 dated 5 October 1998, addressed to scheduled UCBs.
+UCBs are, however, free to modify the guidelines based on their own experience without reference to Reserve Bank of India to achieve the purpose of the guidelines in letter and spirit. - 7.4.2 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank of India to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 7.4.3 UCBs may take adequate steps to develop expertise in this area by training staff in project appraisal in the area of activity.
+It has to be ensured that the staff concerned is well aware of the requirements of the industry and remain in tune with the latest developments so that the higher standards of project appraisal can be maintained before extending the working capital finance to Information Technology and software industries. - 7.5 Advances against pledge of Gold / Silver Ornaments - 7.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against gold / silver ornaments, UCBs are advised to observe the safeguards as detailed in Annex-3. - 7.5.2 Bullet Repayment - 7.5.2.1 With effect from October 30, 2014 the quantum of loans against gold ornaments that could be granted under the bullet repayment scheme with the approval of their bank's Board has been enhanced from ₹ 1 lakh to ₹ 2 lakh subject to the following guidelines: - (i) The amount of loan sanctioned should not exceed ₹2 lakh at any point of time. - (ii) The period of the loan shall not exceed 12 months from the date of sanction. - (iii) Interest will be charged to the account at monthly rests but will become due for payment along with principal only at the end of 12 months from the date of sanction.